AITechTips/Gmail-To-Discord/README.md

 This repository contains a Google Apps Script that retrieves emails from your Gmail inbox and sends them to a Discord webhook in chunks.
 It is designed to run as a periodic task using Google's time-based triggers.

+## Issues

+⚠️Report Any Issues⚠️

+1. Known Issues Spams One Message repeatedly

 ## Usage

 1. Open the Google Apps Script editor for your Gmail account.